cheesypeas/freq-game/README.md

-# Freq - Daily Audio Production Puzzle Game
+# superfreq - Daily Audio Production Puzzle Game

 A daily puzzle game where users listen to audio samples and guess the parameters of audio effects applied to them.
 Similar to Wordle/Heardle, each day presents the same puzzle to all users worldwide.

 ## 🎵 New Real-Time Audio System

-**Freq now uses Web Audio API for real-time audio generation instead of pre-prepared audio files!**
+**superfreq now uses Web Audio API for real-time audio generation instead of pre-prepared audio files!**

 ### Key Features
 - **Real-time Effects**: Audio effects are generated in real-time using Web Audio API